5uperb0y/optimize_dada2_qc/README.md

 # optimize-dada2-qc
 This project aimed to optimize DADA2 filtering and trimming parameters for paired-end reads obtained from the illumina platform.
+## Examplified .fastq data
+Fastq files were obtained from the website of DIABIMMUNE projects (https://diabimmune.broadinstitute.org/diabimmune)

 ## License
 ```